Schizophrenia Biomarkers Can Be Found In Human Hair, Study Says

 The team of Japanese researchers behind the study first examined mice with high or low prepulse inhibitions, which is a neurological phenomenon in which an organism is less scared by a strong reflex-inducing stimulus — often a sound — after it is exposed to a weaker stimulus.
 Research suggests that people with schizophrenia have lower prepulse inhibition, which means that their reaction to the strong stimulus remains high despite exposure to a weaker one.

-In the mice examined in the study, mice with lower prepulse inhibitions showed higher expression of an enzyme that creates hydrogen sulfide, as well as higher levels of the gas.
+In the study, the mice with lower prepulse inhibitions showed higher expression of an enzyme that creates hydrogen sulfide, as well as higher levels of the gas.
 When the team reduced the amount of the enzyme in question, they improved their prepulse inhibitions, which pushed them to see if similar results could be observed in humans.

 The team found that in the post-mortem brains of people with schizophrenia, the enzyme was expressed in higher amounts in those with worse symptoms than in brains of people without the condition.
 In addition, when studying 149 people with schizophrenia and 166 without it, the team found that levels of hydrogen sulfide-producing enzymes were more expressed in some people in the former group than the latter.